 Ensure that tenants are aware of their end of tenancy obligations.

+Ensure that next of kin are aware of their responsibilities in clearing out the property and handing the keys back timeously.

 Involving tenants and other service users in setting standards (for example, minimum lettable standards)